sejoyce/receipt-reader/README.md

 # receipt-reader
-A React Native mobile app to track your grocery prices
+A React Native mobile app to track your grocery prices across stores through images of receipts

 To run the frontend
 > npm start